CRMDoc/TechWriterTechnicalExercise/README.md

 * Document the process and steps you take to complete this exercise.
 If are not able to complete the exercise successfully, that is okay.
 I want to see the steps you took to reach the completed portion of the exercise.
 * If you have questions, feel free to email me.
-* Zip up the completed exercise and mail it back.
+* Zip up the completed exercise and email it back.

 ## Technical Exercise